Arthur Henderson

 Arthur Henderson (13 September 1863 – 20 October 1935) was a British iron moulder and Labour politician.
-He was the first Labour cabinet minister, won the Nobel Peace Prize in 1934 and, uniquely, served three separate terms as Leader of the Labour Party in three different decades.
+He was the first Labour cabinet minister, won the Nobel Peace Prize in 1934 and, uniquely, served three separate terms as Leader of the Labour Party in three different decades, and was elected to parliament in five by-elections in different constituencies.
 He was popular among his colleagues, who called him "Uncle Arthur" in acknowledgement of his integrity, his devotion to the cause and his imperturbability.
 He was a transitional figure whose policies were, at first, close to those of the Liberal Party.
 The trades unions rejected his emphasis on arbitration and conciliation, and thwarted his goal of unifying the Labour Party and the trade unions.

 Early life

 Arthur Henderson was born at 10 Paterson Street, Anderston, Glasgow, Scotland, in 1863, the son of Agnes, a domestic servant, and David Henderson, a textile worker who died when Arthur was ten years old.
 After his father's death, the Hendersons moved to Newcastle upon Tyne in the North-East of England, where Agnes later married Robert Heath.

 Henderson worked at Robert Stephenson and Sons' General Foundry Works from the age of twelve.
 After finishing his apprenticeship there aged seventeen, he moved to Southampton for a year and then returned to work as an iron moulder (a type of foundryman) in Newcastle upon Tyne.

 Henderson became a Methodist in 1879 (having previously been a Congregationalist) and became a Local Preacher.
 After he lost his job in 1884, he concentrated on preaching.